 Manual Lymphatic Drainage (MLD) is a Manual Therapy Technique which can be utilized in conjunction with a Massage Therapy Session or completely separate.
 MLD is a gentle, lighter pressure, rhythmic technique helping facilitate waste exchange in tissues and assists the body to rid itself of stagnant interstitial fluid and toxins, boost your immune function, and provide essential opportunities to create a reset when recovering from many long term chronic systemic dysfunctions.
 It is vitally important to the body that the Lymphatic System works at its optimum because no matter what the purpose or job a particular cell is, they all need nourished and cleaned.
 By opening up the bodies natural system of waste removal first and assisting vessels which drain into that system to actively move fluid, this modality has been shown to aid in general body detoxification, improves healing from injuries or surgeries, and many other ailing conditions as listed and described below:

-Therapists on staff at Unlocking The Body who are trained to treat lymphatic congestion and perform lymphatic reset protocols are: Halee Asch, Alex Carvalho, Lena List, Whitney English, Rachel Blasko, Anne Schiele, Katy Killingbeck, Janelle Wise, Destiny Roberts, and Deletha Wright.
-Feel free to click the the names above to review their bio page for more information and hours of availability.
+Therapists on staff at Unlocking The Body who are trained to treat lymphatic congestion and perform lymphatic reset protocols are: Rachel Blasko, Katy Killingbeck, Janelle Wise, Destiny Roberts, Anne Schiele, Halee Asch, and Deletha Wright.
+Feel free to click the names or select from the drop down above under "Staff" to review their bio page for more information and hours of availability.

 How Do I Know if I May Be Suffering From Lymphatic Congestion?

 If you experience any of the following, lymphatic stagnation and congestion may be a contributing factor:

 - Brain Fog

 - Chronic sinusitis